 The Eisenhower Institute Undergraduate Fellows program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
 Under the guidance of Prof. Brendan Cushing-Daniels, the Harold G. Evans Professor of Eisenhower Leadership Studies, they are responsible for developing and promoting a public policy theme with programming in both Gettysburg and Washington, D.C.

 Opportunities experienced by past Undergraduate Fellows have included:

 - Attending a luncheon with the White House Fellows

-- Hosting a Cabinet Member of the European Union Commissioner for Security Union in D.C.
+- Hosting a Cabinet Member of the European Union Commissioner for Security Union for a lecture in D.C.